nergalex/f5-sslo-category/README.md

 ![alt text][sslo_prp_overview]

-* Rename the `empty box` "Category Branching" as desired
+* Rename the `empty box` "Category Branching" as desired, `User Group and Category Branching` for example.
+* Rename the `Pass` branch with a unique name, `User Group and Category Matched` for example.
+The playbook will look to this unique name in order to update the branch condition.

 ![alt text][sslo_prp_empty_box]